zk4x/zyx/zyx/README.md

 ## Backends

-Zyx runs on different devices, current backends are CUDA, HIP and OpenCL.
+Zyx runs on different devices, current backends are CUDA and OpenCL.
+HIP would be supported too, but HIPRTC is broken.
 Zyx automatically tries to utilize all available devices, but you can also manually change it by creating file backend_config.json in folder zyx in home config directory (usually ~/.config/zyx/backend_config.json).
 There write [BackendConfig] struct.